ALMA Polarization Study of the Magnetic Fields in Two Massive Clumps in the 20 km s$^{-1}$ Cloud of the Central Molecular Zone: Acknowledgments

 \section{Acknowledgments}

 We thank the referee for the thorough review and for providing the helpful and detailed comments.
+This work benefits from prior interactions with authors of \citet{zhao2024}.
+They established the accuracy of the acceleration vectors and the magnetic force orientation estimation using Magnetohydrodynamics (MHD) simulation data.
+Y.H.L. thanks all members of the Star Formation group in Shanghai Astronomical Observatory for their help and support.
 This work has been supported by the Natural Science Foundation of Shanghai (No.\ 23ZR1482100), the Strategic Priority Research Program of the Chinese Academy of Sciences (CAS) Grant No.\ XDB0800300, the National Natural Science Foundation of China (NSFC) through grant Nos.\ 12273090 and 12322305, the National Key R\&D Program of China (No.\ 2022YFA1603101), and the CAS ``Light of West China'' Program No.\ xbzg-zdsys-202212.
+PSL acknowledges the support by the National Key R\&D Program of China (No. 2022YFA1603100) and National Natural Science Foundation of China (NSFC) through grant No.\ 1241101426.
+M.Z.Y. and S.P.L. acknowledge support from the National Science and Technology Council (NSTC) of Taiwan under grants 112-2112-M-007-011, 113-2112-M-007- 004, and 114-2112-M-007-001.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2021.1.00286.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ. \\ \facilities{ALMA} \software{astropy \citep{astropy2013}, APLpy \citep{robitaille2012}, CASA \citep{bean2022casa}, matplotlib \citep{hunter2007}, astrodendro \citep{rosolowsky2008}}